 - Drill holes on the sides for the output jack and the DC jack to your own preference. - Make sure your printer is printing 100% print size and isn't doing any scaling. - Use at your own risk!
-This template is approximate. - Measure and confirm before drilling!
+This template is approximate. - The pot and switch placements are exactly the same as PCB version 2.0 (MK2), except one extra hole for the push button. - Measure and confirm before drilling!